sprblm/dots-website/site/projects/web-monetization/index.md

 **(3) Subscriptions** allow creators to predict a stable amount of income per cycle (typically monthly).
 Subscriptions also enable creators to benefit from a sustained creator-reader relationship, by which creators are better able to understand who their subscribers are and what their audience wants -- which helps websites grow and retain their subscription bases.
 Notably, subscription relationships can flourish when audience members can have the interactions they expect.
 For example, some people may be less likely to create a subscription if they are forced to give up personal information or receive too many emails; while others may be less likely to renew a subscription if they feel disconnected from the creator.

 <div class="take-aways">
-In the future, we hope to see subscriptions become easier to use as part of the Web Monetization API.
-See more in the [recommendations section for implementers](#4.2.-for-implementers).
+In the future, we hope to see subscriptions become easier to create as part of the Web Monetization API's developer documentation.
+See more in the [recommendations section for implementers](#4.3.-for-implementers).
 </div>